Code-Institute-Submissions/akramalex-ULTIMATE-BS/README.md

    *  Steps for deployment:

-      - Fork or clone this repository
+      - Fork or clone this repository in Visual Studio Code using the Code Institute provided template.
       - Create a new heroku app
       - Set the buildbacks to python and nodeJS in that order
       - Link the heroku app to the repository